-In order to comply with the requirements of the Registration Agreement dated 30 September 1994 between the Company and Nordea Bank, and Bermuda law, all of the shares of the Company registered in the VPS (now known as Euronext Securities Oslo) are registered on the register of shareholders of the Company in the name of Nordea Bank.
+In order to comply with the requirements of the Registration Agreement dated 30 September 1994 between the Company and Nordea Bank, and Bermuda law, all of the shares of the Company registered in the Euronext Securities Oslo are registered on the register of shareholders of the Company in the name of Nordea Bank.
 Nordea Bank alone will be entitled to attend and vote at general meetings in respect of shares so held.
-Nordea Bank has agreed that whenever it receives a notice that a shareholders' meeting of the Company is called, it shall despatch to each beneficial owner of the shares registered in the VPS (or its nominee), a copy of the notice.
-Nordea Bank has also agreed not to attend or vote at any such meeting other than in accordance with proxies from shareholders registered in the VPS.
-In order to vote through Nordea Bank at annual or special general meetings, shareholders must have registered their shareholdings in the VPS (usually registration of shares takes 2 business days) and have deposited a valid proxy form at Nordea Bank not less than 48 hours before the time appointed for holding the general meeting.
+Nordea Bank has agreed that whenever it receives a notice that a shareholders' meeting of the Company is called, it shall dispatch to each beneficial owner of the shares registered in the Euronext Securities Oslo (or its nominee), a copy of the notice.
+Nordea Bank has also agreed not to attend or vote at any such meeting other than in accordance with proxies from shareholders registered in the Euronext Securities Oslo.
+In order to vote through Nordea Bank at annual or special general meetings, shareholders must have registered their shareholdings in the Euronext Securities Oslo (usually registration of shares takes 2 business days) and have deposited a valid proxy form at Nordea Bank not less than 48 hours before the time appointed for holding the general meeting.